louisfaury/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a researcher at Criteo, focusing on *bandit algorithms* and *reinforcement learning*.
+I am a researcher at Criteo, focusing on <span style="color:blue">**bandit algorithms**</span> and <span style="color:blue">**reinforcement learning**</span>.

 I received my PhD in 2021; I was lucky to be supervised by Olivier Fercoq and Marc Abeille.

-Recently, I mainly worked on understanding how to learn from structured bandit feedback in *non-linear* (and non-stationary) environments.
+Recently, I mainly worked on understanding how to learn from structured bandit feedback in <span style="color:blue">**non-linear**</span> (and non-stationary) environments.
 With collaborators we derived minimax-optimal guarantees for Generalized Linear Bandits, solving a problem that had been open for more then 10 years.
 Beyond the theoretical results, we introduced new algorithms that improve state-of-the-art performances on highly relevant practical problems such as the Logistic Bandit.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.